-Note: Before you begin, familiarize yourself with your controller's physical features and the RAID levels that it supports (see Standard RAID Controller Features on page 16).
+Note: Before you begin, familiarize yourself with your controller's physical features and the RAID levels that it supports (see Standard RAID Controller Features on page 17).

 - RAID 0 (Non-redundant Array)-Stripes data across multiple disk drives.
-Improved performance but no redundancy (see Non-redundant Arrays (RAID 0) on page 64). - RAID 1 Array-Created from two disk drives where one disk drive is a mirror of the other (the same data is stored on each disk drive).
-Redundancy, but reduced capacity (see RAID 1 Arrays on page 65). - RAID 1E Array-Similar to a RAID 1 array except that data is mirrored and striped, and more disk drives can be included (see RAID 1 Enhanced Arrays on page 65). - RAID 5 Array-Stripes data for improved performance and uses parity data to provide redundancy (see RAID 5 Arrays on page 67). - RAID 10 Array-Built from two or more equal-sized RAID 1 arrays, stripes and mirrors data across multiple disk drives.
-Redundancy and improved performance (see RAID 10 Arrays on page 65). - RAID 50 Array-Built from multiple disk drives configured as two or more RAID 5 arrays, stripes stored data and parity data across all disk drives (see RAID 50 Arrays on page 68). - RAID 6 Array-Similar to a RAID 5 array except that it includes two independent sets of parity data instead of one (see RAID 6 Arrays on page 69). - RAID 60 Array-Similar to a RAID 50 array except that it includes four independent sets of parity data instead of two (see RAID 60 Arrays on page 69).
+Improved performance but no redundancy (see Non-redundant Arrays (RAID 0) on page 74). - RAID 1 Array-Created from two disk drives where one disk drive is a mirror of the other (the same data is stored on each disk drive).
+Redundancy, but reduced capacity (see RAID 1 Arrays on page 75). - RAID 1E Array-Similar to a RAID 1 array except that data is mirrored and striped, and more disk drives can be included (see RAID 1 Enhanced Arrays on page 75). - RAID 5 Array-Stripes data for improved performance and uses parity data to provide redundancy (see RAID 5 Arrays on page 77). - (Adaptec Series 6 Controllers Only) RAID 5EE Array-Similar to a RAID 5 array, but includes a distributed spare and must include a minimum of four disk drives (see RAID 5EE Arrays on page 78). - RAID 10 Array-Built from two or more equal-sized RAID 1 arrays, stripes and mirrors data across multiple disk drives.
+Redundancy and improved performance (see RAID 10 Arrays on page 76). - RAID 50 Array-Built from multiple disk drives configured as two or more RAID 5 arrays, stripes stored data and parity data across all disk drives (see RAID 50 Arrays on page 79). - RAID 6 Array-Similar to a RAID 5 array except that it includes two independent sets of parity data instead of one (see RAID 6 Arrays on page 80). - RAID 60 Array-Similar to a RAID 50 array except that it includes four independent sets of parity data instead of two (see RAID 60 Arrays on page 80).

-See Comparing RAID Levels on page 70 to see how many disk drives you must connect to your RAID controller to support the RAID level you want.
+See Comparing RAID Levels on page 81 to see how many disk drives you must connect to your RAID controller to support the RAID level you want.